Affiliate links on Android Authority may earn us a commission. Learn more.

 Can I cancel payments if I make a mistake?

-Whether or not you can cancel a payment depends on if the recipient has a PayPal account or not.
+Whether or not you can cancel a payment depends on whether the recipient has a PayPal account.
 If they have a PayPal account, the funds are transferred instantly and cannot be retrieved.
 In these cases, your best option is to ask the other party to send a transfer of equal value to return the funds.

-If the address does exist, an email will be sent notifying them that there is money waiting for them, so be sure to act quickly!
-You can find the full steps in our guide to how to cancel a PayPal payment.
+If the address does exist, PayPal will send an email notifying them that there is money waiting for them, so be sure to act quickly.
+You can find the complete steps in our guide to canceling a PayPal payment.

 What other major stores accept PayPal?

-Apart from eBay and Amazon, there are millions of online stores that accept PayPal.
-These include Samsung, Apple, Home Depot, Best Buy, Target, Walgreens, and many many more.
-Other apps and services like Spotify, Steam, and Netflix also fully support the service.
+Apart from eBay and Amazon, millions of online stores accept PayPal.
+These include Samsung, Apple, Walmart, Home Depot, Best Buy, Target, Walgreens, and many more.
+Other apps and services like Spotify, Steam, Netflix, Facebook Marketplace, and Discord also fully support the service.

 It’s worth noting that even if an online store accepts payments from the service, the physical store may not.
-You may still be able to use your account with one of PayPal’s Mastercards, which you can read about in the next section.
+You may still be able to use your account with one of PayPal’s Mastercards, which we touch on below.

 The other option is one of PayPal’s Mastercard-backed physical cards.
 There are several types of these cards, and which one you can apply for will depend on whether you have a personal or business account.
 These cards can be used just like any other Mastercard in stores, even if they don’t explicitly support PayPal.